If you have been accepted to UB, this overview will help you understand how to navigate the process of successfully getting started.

 If you have an assistantship, please visit the Human Resources website for information regarding:

-All others should read about student health insurance on the Student Life Gateway.
+All others should read about student health insurance on the Student Guide.

 The State University of New York (SUNY) requires all UB students to acknowledge receipt of and affirm UB's Rules and Regulations.
 You may do this by logging on to the HUB Student Center through MyUB and reviewing your "holds" box.
 Click on the hold for rules and regulations to see the affirmation screen, where you can view and affirm them.
 We also recommend reviewing the Graduate School policy library.